bootchk/BQ25570PowerSupply/readme.md

 Charging is relatively efficient, biasing the solar cell to its MPT.
 The buck converter of the BQ pulses energy to the storage supercap.
 Voltage on storage supercap slowly rises from zero.
-See more details at the BQ25570 datasheet.
+See more details at the BQ25570 datasheet and the reference above.

 VREG and VREG_SWITCHED are off, at 0V.